 Another twist on digestion is often considering if there are any overgrowths which have formed in our digestive tract.
 These overgrowths can be in the form of candida or other fungal overgrowths.
 They have often been the direct attributing factor to having Endometriosis, according to books I have read.
 They create an imbalance and absorb many vital nutrients our bodies need to not just aid digestion but also help flush out excess toxins.

-What we can do to reduce cyst growth:
+3 Things to try to reduce cyst growth:

 1. Flush out the excess xenoestrogens